Addiction Research

 Addiction Treatment backed by Addiction Research

-There are literally thousands of drug and alcohol addiction counselors, treatment centers and self-help groups around the country, and scores of different treatment approaches.
+There are thousands of drug and alcohol addiction counselors, treatment centers, and self-help groups around the country.
+Each one of them with their own unique treatment approach to recovery.

 Using Medication to Treat Addiction

-In practice, medications are not used during treatment for a variety of reasons including cost, a lack of understanding of medical maintenance, doctors are not available on staff to prescribe medication or negative attitudes about using medication to treat addiction.
+In practice, medications are not used during treatment for a variety of reasons.
+It might including cost or a lack of understanding of medical maintenance.
+Often medical practitioners are not available on staff to prescribe medication or negative attitudes about using medication to treat addiction.

 Contrary to the practicing beliefs of some doctors and treatment facilities, most major medical associations and organizations now highly recommend the use of medication assisted treatment for many types of addiction, especially heroin addiction, for combatting the heroin epidemic.